 Business travel is another major factor in the carbon footprint: 21,400 such activities take off every hour in Germany alone, or almost 187.5 million business trips per year.
 Flying is the most climate-damaging way to get to a business meeting.
 Therefore, it is worthwhile to travel by train.
 For many meetings, a digital meeting is also suitable.

-Business travel as a lever
+Business travels as a lever

 This is not only good in terms of sustainability, but also relieves employees from too much travel stress.
 In 2017, we ourselves decided to stop flying, both privately and professionally.
 In the summer, we launched a campaign to this end: www.lovingtheatmosphere.org.